polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 long time the way that Identity does, and can likely coexist with a similarly-permissioned system chain for some time, much like how "Gov1" and "OpenGov" coexisted at the latter's introduction.

+Specific migration plans will be included in release notes of runtimes from the Polkadot Fellowship.

-### APIs
+### Interfaces

 The Relay Chain, in many cases, will still need to interact with these subsystems, especially Staking and Governance.
-These subsystems will require making some APIs available either via dispatchable calls or XCM `Instruction`s.
-For example, Staking provides a pallet-API to register points (e.g. for block production) and offences.
-This API is often called every block to register the points.
+These subsystems will require making some APIs available either via dispatchable calls accessible to XCM `Transact` or possibly XCM `Instruction`s in future versions.

+For example, Staking provides a pallet-API to register points (e.g. for block production) and offences (e.g. equivocation).
 With Staking in a system chain, that chain would need to allow the Relay Chain to update validator points periodically so that it can correctly calculate rewards.

 ## Drawbacks